-Everly, who has Congenital heart disease (CHD), had three open-heart surgeries, two cardiac catheterizations, and one infection washout surgery before her first birthday.
+Everly, who has a congenital heart defect (CHD), had three open-heart surgeries, two cardiac catheterizations, and one infection washout surgery before her first birthday.
 She will have many more surgeries in her lifetime, but right now, she's a happy, active two-year-old.
 She is growing and thriving!

 Everly has a complicated diagnosis.
 She has an interrupted aortic arch, aortic stenosis, sub-aortic stenosis, hypoplastic bicuspid aortic valve, and a large posterior maligned VSD (ventricular septal defect).

 Have you ever heard the term "kintsurkuroi"?
 It's a Japanese word meaning to repair with gold.
 The Japanese mend broken pottery by using a gold liquid to put it back together.
 They believe the pottery is stronger and more beautiful because of its flaws.
 I like to think this is similar to the work Dr. Elzein and Dr. Ilbawi did on Everly's heart at Advocate Children's Hospital.
 She was born with a "flawed" heart; however, they have used "gold" to help make her stronger.

 Despite the challenges, Everly lives her best life.
 She inspires us to see the world through a different lens.
 We focus on "getting to" versus "having to."
 We find joy in everyday moments.
 We are lucky.
 25 percent of babies like Everly don't see their first birthday.
 30 percent don't see their 18th birthday.
 Even less see their 30th birthday.
 We've seen far too many families say goodbye to their children as they get their angel's wings.